First, let’s remember…

-Of course there is poverty and need in this country, and we must be vigilant in fighting it and always reaching out to help others.
+There is still injustice, poverty, and need in this country.
+We must be vigilant in fighting them and keep reaching out to help and understand others.
 But whoever you are, wherever you are, you have something for which to be thankful.
 Never, ever forget that.

 Next, let’s pray for our country…

 Lord God Almighty, you have made all the peoples of the earth for your glory, to serve you in freedom and in peace: Give to the people of our country a zeal for justice and the strength of forbearance, that we may use our liberty in accordance with your gracious will; through Jesus Christ our Lord, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
 Amen.

 Sing our National Anthem along with this marvelous rendition:

 I am certainly thankful for YOU!
 Please share this post with someone you can’t see in person this July 4.